NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/README.md

 TBD

-## Next Hackathon

-In addition to this development-focused Hackathon, there will be additional NWB community events taking place in 2020, including an [NWB tutorial](http://www.cosyne.org/c/index.php?title=Tutorial_2020) prior to the Cosyne 2020 meeting in Denver on February 26 and the [8th NWB:N Developer and User Days Hackathon](https://neurodatawithoutborders.github.io/nwb_hackathons/HCK08_2020_Janelia/) at HHMI Janelia from May 6-9.
-Several other events for 2020 are also currently in the planning process.
-For up-to-date information on upcoming events please see our NWB events page [here](https://www.nwb.org/nwb-events/).

 ## Registrants

 Do not add your name to this list - it is maintained by the organizers based on your registration.